arnecls/go-mutexbench/README.md

 # go-mutexbench

-Personal playground for concurrency benchmarks
+Personal playground for concurrency benchmarks.
+This code is purely educational and should not be used in any other project.